LW's Reiki SystemsEbooks etc

 EDS aka Ehlers Danlos Syndrome

 Ehlers Danlos comes in various types.
 I have type 3, the most common.
-Ehlers Danlos sufferers are often referred to as 'Medical Zebras', 'Zebras' or 'Genetic Mutants'.
+Ehlers Danlos sufferers are often referred to as 'Medical Zebras', 'Zebras' (scroll down for further info on the Zebra aspect) or 'Genetic Mutants'.
 No 2 Zebra's have exactly the same stripes, every EDS sufferer presents with different aches/pains/dislocations/sores etc.

 We ARE literally falling apart due to EDS.
 It's an awful lot of 'Chronic Pain & Fatigue' etc....
 24/7.
 The pain is IMENSE, never ending.
 I may walk un-aided/with a walking stick/with crutches/use a wheelchair etc. It all depends on the type of day I'm having.
 I currently rely on a single crutch when out & about.
 I need it, as my hips, knees & ankles are a MAJOR problem.
 I can no longer do a 'normal trip' down town & back without extreme difficulty.
 I don't yet have a wheelchair.
 I get MULTIPLE sores, septic sores/scratches etc.... daily.
 Most (99% cause scars).